Bachelor of Arts Applied Social Studies - Professional Social Care CW017

 The professional social care sector is a hugely important service working to provide support, advocacy and guidance for the most vulnerable in society.
 Typically, a social care worker is employed in areas such as working with people with disabilities, young people at risk, children who have been neglected or abused and elderly people, in settings as diverse as residential care, day care and community-based services.

-This three-year programme provides graduates with the skills and expertise to work effectively within the interdisciplinary environment of the social care service provision.
-The programme was designed with the cooperation of the HSE and voluntary agencies and includes a variety of teaching, learning and assessment methodologies such as discussions, group projects, placements, facilitations, poster displays, problem-based learning and case studies.
-A key part of this programme is a mandatory professional twelve-week placement in Years 2 and 3 consisting of 400 hours in each year.
+This three-year course provides graduates with the skills and expertise to work effectively within the interdisciplinary environment of the social care service provision.
+The course was designed with the cooperation of the HSE and voluntary agencies and includes a variety of teaching, learning and assessment methodologies such as discussions, group projects, placements, facilitations, poster displays, problem-based learning and case studies.
+A key part of this course is a mandatory professional 12-week placement in Years 2 and 3 consisting of 400 hours in each year.

 - Exit award- Higher Certificate in Applied Social Studies- Professional Social Care after Year 2.

 What follow-on study opportunities are available?

 Graduates may be eligible to progress to Year 4 of the BA (Honours) in Applied Social Studies - Professional Social Care (CW068).

 What exemptions will I receive?-

 What will I be able to do when I finish the course?

 Graduates will be able to take up front-line positions in a diverse range of social care services and will act as a base for project coordination, supervision and management.
 These include: residential services (adolescent, vulnerable older people), community development, family support, community child-care and community disability services.

 What are the minimum entry requirements?